Wireless Scanning Tool to Identify Interference – inSSIDer

 Want to get a wireless scanning tool to identify interference that affects your wireless network performance?
 If your answer is yes, then this inSSIDer is the handy tool that you need to have.

 Other than able to show you interference that affects your wireless network (2.4GHz & 5GHz) due to same wireless channel used on surrounding access points, it also provides you detailed wireless network information for those identified access points.
 In addition, you can filter identified access points in an easy to read format or even scan GPS network (I’ve not tried this feature so far as I don’t have GPS device connected to my computer).

 Ok, after knowing about main features of this wireless scanning tool, let’s talk little bit about the developer and OS support.
-It’s developed by metageek.net and this tool can be installed in Windows XP, Vista and 7(32 and 64 bits).
-You can also install this program on Linux computer as it’s supported too.
+It’s developed by metageek.net and this tool can be installed in Windows OS, such as Windows 7, 10 or future new OS.
+You can also install this app on Linux computer as it’s supported too.

 If you are interested, go ahead to grab a copy of this wireless scanning tool here!

 How to install?
 Just double-click the downloaded file to run the installation, follow the installation instruction to get it done, after that go ahead to run the app.
 Please note you also need to create an account on Metageek website in order to activate the installed app.

 1) Let’s start to scan surrounding wireless access points!
 Go ahead to click the drop menu next to Start button to select wireless adapter on your computer, after that click the Start button to start the scanning.